‘DOOL’ Spoilers: Maggie Reacts To Finding Out Fake Adrienne Is Moving Into Kiriakis Mansion

 Days Of Our Lives spoilers from TV Guide tease Maggie Kiriakis‘ reaction to the fake Adrienne moving into the mansion.
 She isn’t thrilled to find out the news, but she will be livid when it is discovered that she isn’t the real Adrienne.
 The doppelganger storyline has many twists and turns, especially after Friday’s episode.
 It is only a matter of time before Hattie Adams (Deidre Hall) and Bonnie Lockhart are exposed for who they really are.

 DOOL spoilers for this week also reveal that Hope Brady (Kristian Alfonso) and Rafe Hernandez (Galen Gering) will want answers from Myron (Craig Welzbacher).
-Rafe and Hope are determined to find out who Dario Hernandez’s (formerly Jordi Vilasuso) partner in crime.
+Rafe and Hope are determined to find out who Dario Hernandez’s (formerly Jordi Vilasuso) partner in crime is.
 So far, it looks like Commissioner Raines (Aaron D. Spears).
 However, a few fans are speculating that it could be someone completely unpredictable, like Kristen DiMera (Eileen Davidson).

 Also, Hattie and Bonnie are going to panic over the situation with Anjelica Deveraux (Morgan Fairchild), who suddenly died from a heart attack.
 Eli Grant (Lamon Archey) is going to try to stop JJ Deveraux (Casey Moss) and Lani Price (Sal Stowers) from ruining his plan.